googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 the item to which deltas are applied.

 When scaled deltas are applied to a default value, the possibility of overflow exists.
-The numeric range used in calculation must be at least that of the data type of the item to which deltas are applied; for example, at least [-32768, 32767] when applying scaled deltas to an FWORD value.
+The numeric range used in calculation shall be at least that of the data type of the item to which deltas are applied; for example, at least [-32768, 32767] when applying scaled deltas to an FWORD value.
 Also, larger ranges should be allowed for to avoid any possible overflow at any point during calculation,